splunk/corona_virus/README.md

 1. Coronavirus
     1. This is a static analysis of the Coronavirus.
+1. covid-19 Patterns & Trends
+    1. This is the same dashboard as the one publicly available on https://covid-19.splunkforgood.com
 1. Coronavirus - Timelapse
     1. This is a timelapse of the Coronavirus from the first day it was detected, until the current day.
 1. Confirmed Cases/Locations Overlay